pykeen/kgem-software-review/index.md

 layout: home
 ---
 This page contains a list of software packages for knowledge graph embedding models (KGEM).
-You can contribute to this list by [adding a benchmark](https://github.com/pykeen/kgem-software-review/edit/main/_data/software.yml) or through the GitHub editor or by forking the repository and sending a pull request.
+You can contribute to this list by [adding a package](https://github.com/pykeen/kgem-software-review/edit/main/_data/software.yml) through the GitHub editor or by forking the repository and sending a pull request.
 Content on this site is available under the [CC0 1.0 Universal](https://github.com/pykeen/kgem-software-review/blob/main/LICENSE) license.